vhx/community-api-documentation/tos.md

 Notices provided to You via email will be deemed given and received on the transmission date of the email.
 As long as You can access and use the service, You have the necessary software and hardware to receive these notices.
 If You do not consent to receive any notices electronically, You must stop using the service.

-Any notice from You will be sent electronically to: api@geni.com
+Any notice from You will be sent electronically to: dev@vhx.tv

 ## 17. No Waiver of Rights by VHX.